Dispute resolution under the subcontract

 • settlement and conclusion.

-On reaching agreement as a result of the mediation process, the disputing parties can opt to have their agreement reflected in the terms of a legally binding contract.
+On reaching agreement through mediation, the disputing parties can opt to have their agreement reflected in the terms of a legally binding contract.

 The only commercial pressure to use mediation as a form of dispute resolution is that it is the quickest and cheapest form of dispute resolution, usually taking only a day.
 The process involves the parties' time, the mediator's costs and the venue and travel costs but can involve a resolution that is more than simply a monetary order.
 For example, an agreement reached through mediation may include a discount on future work or a side sell that benefits one of the parties.
 A monetary order is the only order obtainable from any other form of dispute resolution.
 Therefore, the mediation process is more flexible.

-Disputing parties are currently being strongly encouraged by the UK courts to try and resolve their dispute before instigating litigation.
-This is through the threat of onerous costs sanctions (not to be ignored lightly) for lack of participation, without justification, in mediation before seeking redress via litigation.
+Disputing parties are encouraged by the UK courts to resolve their dispute before instigating litigation.
+This is through the threat of onerous costs sanctions for lack of participation, without justification, in mediation before seeking redress via litigation.

 Adjudication

-Adjudication is a product of the enactment of the Housing Grants Construction and Regeneration Act 1996 (the 'old' Construction Act) whereby all qualifying construction contracts must comply with the Act by incorporating a mandatory adjudication process for the resolution of disputes.
+Adjudication is a product of the enactment of the Housing Grants Construction and Regeneration Act 1996 whereby all qualifying construction contracts must comply with the Act by incorporating a mandatory adjudication process for the resolution of disputes.
 If the qualifying contracts do not comply with the Act, the Scheme for Construction Contracts (the default mechanism contained in the statutory instrument regulations) will be automatically implied.
-The ‘new’ Construction Act (the Local Democracy Economic Development and Construction Act 2009) and the corresponding ‘new’ Scheme also apply.
+The ‘the Local Democracy Economic Development and Construction Act 2009 and the corresponding Scheme also apply.

-Article 4 of SBCSub/A and SBCSub/D/A incorporates adjudication in accordance with clause 8.2, which states that the Scheme rules must apply, subject to the following conditions:
+The SBCSub/A and the SBCSub/D/A incorporates adjudication, which states that the Scheme rules must apply, subject to the following conditions:

-• Clause 8.2.1 – the adjudicator/adjudicator nominating body must be the person named in item 16 of SBCSub/A or item 17 of SBCSub/D/A. Where no adjudicator has been named and no nominating body has been selected, then the referring party may select any one of the nominating bodies listed in item 16/17, i.e. AICA, CA.com, CIArb, RIBA, or RICS.
+• The adjudicator/adjudicator nominating body must named in the subcontract particulars.
+Where no adjudicator has been named and no nominating body has been selected, then the referring party may select any one of the nominating bodies listed in the subcontract particulars.

-• Clause 8.2.2 – if the dispute or difference is or includes a dispute or difference relating to clause 3.11.3 of SBCSub/C and SBCSub/D/C (i.e. instructions to open up for inspection or to test any further similar non-compliant works) and whether a direction issued under that clause is reasonable in all of the circumstances, then to decide such a dispute the adjudicator must (where practicable) have appropriate expertise and experience, or appoint an independent expert with such expertise and experience.
+• If the dispute or difference relates to the instructions to open up for inspection or to test any further similar non-compliant works and whether a direction issued under that clause is reasonable in all of the circumstances, then to decide such a dispute the adjudicator must (where practicable) have appropriate expertise and experience, or appoint an independent expert with such expertise and experience.

 The adjudication process has the following special characteristics: